Listen to my interview with Jam Gamble, or read a full transcript here.

 Ms. Jam is a developmental services worker in Toronto, Ontario.
 She supports students with disabilities, holds workshops, consults, and hosts her own TV show called A Voice for All, which focuses on promoting disability awareness within the greater Toronto community.

-When discussing possible topics for our interview, Jam and I talked about how many regular ed teachers feel inadequately prepared to serve the needs of students with special needs.
+When discussing possible topics for our interview, Jam and I talked about how many general ed teachers feel inadequately prepared to serve the needs of students with disabilities.
 Despite this lack of preparation, every year more teachers are likely to have these students in their classrooms.
-Because Jam spends every day doing this kind of work, we decided to have her share some ways regular ed teachers could make their classrooms more welcoming for special ed students.
+Because Jam spends every day doing this kind of work, we decided to have her share some ways general ed teachers could make their classrooms more welcoming for students with IEPs.

 1. Express your fears and concerns.